elrick97/portfolio/posts/DiscordBotTutorial.md

 We will go through each point explaining it in detail.

 1. The first point is just to import the libraries discord.py and datetime.
 2. Here we are setting the command prefix to be the character **!** (exclamation point), you can set any command prefix you want, any time you want to call a bot command you will have to use it as a prefix.

     For example the command !time.

     We are also creating our client instance, which represents the class to interact with the Discord WebSocket API.

-3. You want to paste here the bot token you previously copy from your app dashboard in the Discord developer portal.
+3. You want to paste here the bot token you previously copied from your app dashboard in the Discord developer portal.
 4. On the library we are using we can interact with events that happen on our server.
 Some examples are:
-    1. on_ready: this function is called when the bot is ready is up and ready.
+    1. on_ready: this function is called when the bot is ready.
     2. on_member_join: this function is called when a user joins the server.
     3. on_typing: called when someone begins typing a message.

-    And many more for now we are going to use only the on_ready, but feel free to play around with the others.
-You can find all methods in the [official documentation](https://discordpy.readthedocs.io/en/stable/api.html?highlight=event#discord.on_member_join).
+    And many more, for now we are going to use only the on_ready, but feel free to play around with the others.
+You can find all methods in the [official documentation](https://discordpy.readthedocs.io/en/stable/api.html?highlight=event#event-reference).

-5. Not only you can use event and utility methods provided by the API but you can create your own custom commands.
+5. Not only you can use event and utility methods provided by the API, but you can create your own custom commands.
 Let’s dive and decompose our function for a better understanding.
     1. First we tell our client that the following function will be a command.
     2. We define our **time** function passing **ctx** (context) as the only argument.
-Context represents the context in which the command is being invoked, comes with a lot of metadata for example author, channel, guild, valid, etc. For further reference check out this [link](https://discordpy.readthedocs.io/en/stable/api.html?highlight=event#discord.on_member_join).
+Context represents the context in which the command is being invoked, comes with a lot of metadata, for example author, channel, guild, valid, etc. For further reference check out this [link](https://discordpy.readthedocs.io/en/stable/ext/commands/api.html?highlight=context#discord.ext.commands.Context).
     3. Then we just get the current time with help from the datetime library and return the message in the same context with the **send** method.
 6. Finally, we call the **run** method with our **token** to start the bot.
 It is important to have this method at the end of your code since anything below it will not be executed.

 Before we can test our bot, we need to add it to a server.
-To do this go back to your app dashboard in your Discord developer portal.
+To do this, go back to your app dashboard in your Discord developer portal.

 1. Navigate to URL Generator from OAuth2 menu on the sidebar.
 2. Select **Bot** on scopes.